-The inspiration for togarashi corn hummus comes from the Aviary NYC and their truly huge deep fried pork rind.
-It was the pre-dinner snack we enjoyed with a cocktail as the sun set over Central Park.
-That and the fresh sweet corn at our farmers market prompted me to consider new ways to enjoy this favorite veggie.
+Togarashi corn hummus is inspired by the Aviary NYC and their truly huge, magnificent deep fried pork rind.
+It is a pre-dinner snack we enjoyed with a cocktail as the sun set over Central Park.
+That memory and the fresh sweet corn at our farmers market prompted me to consider new ways to enjoy this favorite veggie.

-Chickpeas, tahini, garlic and lemon juice are the key ingredients of hummus.
-Then it’s usually enhanced with additional spices, oils and aromatic herbs.
-Corn hummus is a non-traditional version that obviously includes sweet corn.
+Chickpeas, tahini, garlic and lemon juice are the key ingredients, then enhanced with additional spices, oils and aromatic herbs.
+It’s a non-traditional version that obviously includes sweet corn.
 To highlight the corn we adjust the ratio of ingredients and reduce the tahini.
-Finally in addition to the usual suspects I chose to add togarashi spice.
-It’s found in asian markets, but the smoked variety can only be purchased on-line from Bourbon Barrel foods.
+Finally, in addition to the usual suspects I chose to add togarashi spice, found in asian markets.

 Both traditional and corn hummus can be dressed up with a host of garnishes and eaten with flatbreads or chips.
 I recommend any of these delicious garnishes, but insist on dipping with spicy pork rinds.